jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 #### **Listing 4**.
 Trying out the new extension function
 ____

-Note that the only difference so far is in the call to `totalWinnings()`.
-The rest of the call chain stays intact.
+Note that the only difference so far is the call to `totalWinnings()`.
+The rest of the call chain remains the same.
 We'll deal with those parts later.
 Right now, our focus is on using the extension function that calculates the total winnings for all the `CamelCardPlay`s in the puzzle input.

 We run the tests that were already passing before and confirm we haven't broken anything.
 Great, we can now apply the same change to `part2()`.
 Doing so makes `totalWinningsOLD()` unused so we can safely delete it: